ethereum-optimism/optimism-tutorial/getting-started/README.md

 ## Optimism endpoint URL

 To access any Ethereum type network you need an endpoint.
-There are several ways to get one:a free tier for low usage.

-1. For *limited* development use, [Optimism-provided endpoints](https://community.optimism.io/docs/useful-tools/networks/).
+We recommend you get one from [Alchemy, our preferred provider](https://www.alchemy.com/).

-   Note that these endpoints are rate limited, so they are not for use in QA or production environments.
+If you prefer, we have [other providers too](https://community.optimism.io/docs/useful-tools/providers/).